-At 8 years old, Gabriel Frias realized he had a talent for creating art.
-Even though he was young, Gabriel immediately began trying to figure out how to make a career and a living off of his gift.
-He also kept learning about his craft, discovering new techniques in his freshman year of high school that would help him strengthen his skills.
-“I already knew how to draw but I found out that what I was missing was experience,” Gabriel explains.
-The teachers took notice of his ability to draw and helped him enter art contests, in which he would always place in the top three.
+At eight years old, Gabriel Frias found out that he had the talent of creating art.
+He immediately started to figure out ways to make a career out of it.
+During his freshman year of high school he was introduced to new techniques of art.
+“I already knew how to draw but I found out that what I was missing was experience.”
+The teachers took notice in his ability to draw and helped him enter art contests, were he would always place in the top three.

-After such time passed, he knew that it was time to learn something new.
-“My friend, Gerald Mendez, started working for a company called ODM doing design work on the computer for their clothing lines.
-I really look up to Gerald and I wanted to learn how to do that as well,” Gabriel explains.
+After eighteen years, he knew that it was time to learn something new.
+“At that time my friend Gerald Mendez started working for a company called ODM doing design work on the computer for their clothing lines.
+I really look up to Gerald and I wanted to learn how to do that as well.”
 He started doing digital airbrushing in 2000 and started attending Cal State Long Beach.
-After a while, he decided to get into the T-shirt business.
-“There wasn’t much competition in those times for T-shirts,” Gabriel says.
-His company was called Deep Blue Graphix and his clothing line could be found in stores all over the states.
-“My family helped me out and it became a family business.
-Work has slowed down some, but the family business continues on for the last twelve years.”

 You can see more of Gabriel’s work at DeepBlueGraphix.com, IG@DeepBlueGraphix, Facebook.com/GabrielFriasDBG or you can contact him at FriasGabriel@sbcglobal.net or at his cell phone at (323) 479-8228.